martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 fair amount of univalent mathematics before we formulate or assume the univalence axiom.

 All of (4)-(6) crucially rely on Martin-Löf's identity type.
-[Initially](http://math.ucr.edu/home/baez/Voevodsky_note.ps), Voevodsky thought that a new concept would be needed in the type theory to achieve (4)-(6) and hence (1) and (3) above.
+Initially, Voevodsky thought that a new concept would be needed in the type theory to achieve (4)-(6) and hence (1) and (3) above.
 But he eventually discovered that Martin-Löf's identity type is precisely what he needed.

 It may be considered somewhat miraculous that the addition of the univalence axiom alone to `MLTT` can achieve (1) and (3).
-Martin-Löf type theory was designed to achieve (2), and, regarding (1), types were imagined/conceived as sets (and even named *sets* in some of the original expositions by Martin-Löf), and the identity type was imagined/conceived as having at most one element, even if `MLTT`
+Martin-Löf type theory was designed to achieve (2), and, 1 (regarding), types were imagined/conceived as sets (and even named *sets* in some of the original expositions by Martin-Löf), and the identity type was imagined/conceived as having at most one element, even if `MLTT`